florinpop17/app-ideas/Projects/Bin2Dec-App.md

 -   [ ] User can enter up to 8 binary digits in one input field
 -   [ ] User must be notified if anything other than a 0 or 1 was entered
 -   [ ] User views the results in a single output field containing the decimal (base 10) equivalent of the the binary number that was entered

 ## Bonus features

 -   [ ] User can enter a variable number of binary digits

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/4jB05S2L/bin2dec)

 ## Useful links and resources